apocalyptech/exordium/docs/assumptions_limitations.rst

   here, and Exordium should correctly deal with directories full of "miscellaneous" files, etc, but in general the library should be well-ordered and have albums contained in their own directories.
-This becomes more important when rearranging your filesystem layout or updating music with fresh tags.
+This is less important during the initial library import, but becomes much more important when updating tags or rearranging your filesystem layout, as Exordium uses the directory structure to help determine what kind of changes have been made.

   - Directory containment is the primary method through which Various Artists albums are collated.
 A group of files in the same directory with different